 Who knew that creating a pageant of indiscriminate beauty required a committee vote.
 (Truth be told, sadly, such regulations can set up shop in our own heart, with their pestering “can’ts” and “shouldn’ts”.)
 And yet… there is something comforting about the regulations.
 It’s as if we don’t want the moment without an ability to appraise it.
 (Who knows where the world would be if we all had tall grass…)

-When people visit my garden, they ask for advice on their own backyard Shargri-las.
+When people visited my garden on Vashon, they asked for advice on their own backyard Shargri-las.
 Some are starting from scratch.
 Others are working with a garden they have had for years.
 Some have lots of space.
 Others have two or three whiskey barrels on their patio.
+(Like I do now.)
 “There’s always room for one more plant,” is my best advice, stealing from Oscar Wilde’s reflection, “nothing succeeds like excess.”
 Of course, once given the opportunity to dispense such acumen, I decide not to stop.
 The preacher in me is in full gear.
 “Besides,” I tell them, “Good taste is definitely overrated.
 Because you can’t really make a mistake in the garden.
 Honestly, if you don’t like the way something turns out, you can always move it.
 That’s part of the fun, and the wonder.”
 Which is about the time I usually spot some clump of an unnamed aster that has run amok, doing my best to resist the urge to start whacking at it with my spade.

 Or could it be that we are suffering from an excessive dose of self-consciousness?
 Feeling the glare of that third party in our heads demanding that we dance to one particular tune, or else.
 Some of us capitulate and dance.
 Some of us snap and kill the music, all the while looking over our shoulders just to see if they notice.
 It may be that we miss the point that our spiritual nature is enhanced precisely when, for these precious moments, we are able to shake that voice and find ourselves knee-deep in the colors, smells, and emotions of the day.